harshgup/practice-react-simple-app/README.md

 - convert all React class component into functional component
 - use hook use hooks instead of lifecycle function

+At the end, if you want, you can create a PR and ask me to check your work :)

 # Simple App React